-Two out of three Americans (66%) now support legalizing marijuana according to new Gallup Poll data released this week.
-This growing acceptance, combined with the growth of the marijuana industry and the approval of adult-use cannabis in 10 states, has launched a wide variety of innovative cannabis markets across the country.
+Two out of three Americans (66%) support legalizing cannabis according to Gallup Poll data .
+This growing acceptance, combined with the growth of the marijuana industry and the approval of adult-use cannabis in 12 states (including the District of Columbia), has launched a wide variety of innovative cannabis businesses across the country.

 Marijuana dinner parties and fine dining aren’t new.
 For years, highly-trained chefs have been holding invitation-only marijuana dinner parties and fine dining experiences in secretive locations.
 Even in states that have approved recreational marijuana, laws typically don’t allow these types of parties, but that hasn’t stopped chefs and diners across the country from indulging in them.

 In Massachusetts, Eat Sacrilicious formed as an events company focused on elevating the cannabis fine dining scene in New England.
 To circumvent laws that prohibit cannabis dining events, guests are charged $225 which includes the meal, a cocktail reception, and a membership to Eat Sacrilicious.
 The membership adds guests to the company’s email list and gives them access to client-only events and priority access to tickets in the future.
 Using this business model, Eat Sacrilicious doesn’t sell cannabis.
 Instead, it sells an experience and offers the cannabis as a gift.

 In New York, where these types of parties are illegal, Miguel Trinidad of 99th Floor holds five-course private cannabis dinners featuring dishes like steak tartare, lobster risotto, and chocolate torte.
 In Colorado, Scott Durrah holds private cannabis dinners and cooks for retired professional athletes who suffer from chronic pain.